hugemenace/nd-docs/generators/screw-head.md

 ![Screw Head Generator](../_media/screw-heads-out.jpg ':size=800')

-?> **Note:** The screw heads live in a `.blend` file located in the root addon directory under `assets`.
-You _could_ add additional head types in here manually... however, be warned that when updating the addon your changes will be overwritten.
-There are plans to support custom assets in the future :)
+?> **Note:** You can supply your own custom screw heads .blend file by setting the path to it in the addon preferences.